Chevron skink: Ecology

 Although active during the day, the chevron skink is very secretive and well camouflaged against a background of fern fronds or leaf litter.
 It is prone to dehydration, so prefers to live on forested stream margins.
 It is able to retreat underwater and hold its breath to avoid predators, and will climb vegetation and hide to escape flash floods.
 Juveniles seem to prefer the banks of rocky streams, living in debris dams and rock crevices, and adults are occasionally found in trees.
 Chevron skinks eat invertebrates such as spiders, insect larvae, and small snails.
 Litters of up to eight young are produced in late summer–early autumn.

+The species reaches sexual maturity between 3 and 4 years of age, and can live up to 20 years in the wild.